calebcarlin/Transire/doc/inputs.rst

-            number of layers to perform in Reducing Angle Search that reduces the number of energy calculations by searching a range of rotations to find the resulting interface structures that have the fewest atoms.  ras_depth = 1 is equivalent to a normal Twist Angle search.
+            number of layers to perform in Reducing Angle Search that reduces the number of energy calculations by searching a range of rotations to find the resulting interface structures that have the fewest atoms.  ras_depth = 1 is equivalent to a normal Rotation Angle search.
 Each subsequent layer involves an angle search around the angles that result in the smallest interface structures found in the previous layer using a stepsize one order of magnitude smaller than the previous layer.  (default = 1)